 Ferguson Valley Accommodation

 We love this Ferguson Valley accommodation.
 Check out our full review of the property here.
 Guests who stay 2 nights or more can partake in farm activities as part of their stay.

 For more information and current rates take a look at the Ferguson Farm Stay website.

 These cottages were built in the 1920s for Forest Department employees.
 There are 8 cottages in total, fully self-contained, and most have a fireplace.
 A bike path and creek run through this idyllic Ferguson Valley accommodation property.

 Nearby the Ferguson Valley

-Originally we had intended to visit the Dardanup Heritage Park, which is about 15 minutes from Bunbury and just outside of the village of Dardanup.
-With acres of heritage machinery this is like a huge outdoor museum.
+Originally we had intended to visit the Dardanup Heritage Park, which is about 15 minutes from Bunbury and just outside the village of Dardanup.
+With acres of heritage machinery, this is like a huge outdoor museum.

-Like It> Pint It> Ferguson Valley Western Australia With Kids
+Like It> Pin It> Ferguson Valley Western Australia With Kids